 Very Good -- Needs help in fundamentals, i.e. rhythm, memory, notes, understanding and preparation.
 Receives a green ribbon award.

 ALL STATE HONORS RECITAL: All State Winners may receive an invitation to perform at the TFMC State Convention.
-The Convention will be held in Dallas, TX in August, 2022.
+The Convention is usually held in Dallas, TX during the month of August.
 Additional information will be forthcoming.
 (Presence not required if we can use the video)

 Each “Monetary Award Event” will be awarded a “Monetary Award Prize.”
 Eligible Events are selected according to the number of entries in pre-selected events.
 Only official Monetary Award Winners are eligible to receive a cash prize plus the opportunity to be showcased on our All State Recital at our annual Convention or on our YouTube Channel.
 Cash prizes are made at the discretion of the judges.
 All decisions by TFMC All State Festival and its judges are binding and final.